ds-2022-unirsm/ds-archive-22/lcrzghns/WALKER NOISE/BEZIER/README.md

-BEZIER: Random walker noise with noise
+BEZIER: Random walker with noise